kielejocain/NHL_sql/README.md

 Acknowledgements
 ----------------

-A great deal of the code came from the fantastic tutorials at [newcoder.io][5], which I have heavily editted and brought in line with the current (0.24.4 as of this creation) version of Scrapy.
+The base of the Scrapy code came from the fantastic tutorials at [newcoder.io][5], which I have heavily editted and brought in line with the current (0.24.4 as of this creation) version of Scrapy.

 [1]: https://www.python.org/download/   "Download Python"
 [2]: http://doc.scrapy.org/en/latest/intro/install.html "Scrapy Installation Guide"